 Bonhams, the international fine art and collectors' motor car auction house announced today that it would be supporting the first Chinese Motoring Concours d'Elegance in Shanghai that takes place from Friday 18 to Sunday 20 October 2013.

-James Knight, Group Motoring Director at Bonhams, comments: "We are delighted to support China-Rendez-Vous Limited, the organizers of the Bund Classic for this first ever concours, who should be applauded for presenting this event.
+James Knight, Group Motoring Director at Bonhams, comments: "We are delighted to support China-Rendez-Vous Limited, the organisers of the Bund Classic for this first ever concours, who should be applauded for presenting this event.
 China is very much an emerging market for this sector and we are delighted to offer our support from the outset.
 There is no doubt that the Bund Classic will further promote and develop the motor car market in China and I predict it will grow in the years ahead."

 "Bonhams enjoys an enviable position as the auction house that holds the most world auction records for premier motoring marques.
 As a multi-national company, we have good representation in the region with Hong Kong as our sale-room hub and representation in Beijing, Singapore, Tokyo and Taiwan."

 Knight, who has been a classic car auction specialist for 30 years, will be present at the Bund-Classic and delighted to meet fellow enthusiasts.
 He started his career in 1983 and now presides over approximately 25 classic car and motorcycle auctions world-wideper year.
 He is an advisor to museums, manufacturers and institutions; a racer of historic motor sport cars; and an owner of a 1954 Austin-Healey 100 Roadster.